-With volatile stock markets, growing anti-Semitism, increasing economic and political uncertainty, and reduced taxation on investors, many people are turning to Israeli real estate for investment opportunities.
+With volatile stock markets, growing anti-Semitism, increasing economic and political uncertainty, and reduced taxation on investors, many people are turning to Israel real estate for investment opportunities.
 Buyitinisrael receives messages from buyers and investors around the world looking for “something around a million shekels”.
-So, we decided to investigate real estate prices across the country and address a commonly asked question: “What can I buy for a million shekels in Israel?”
+So, we decided to investigate real estate prices across the country and address a commonly asked question: “Where can I buy an apartment in Israel for a million shekels?”

-Despite the high cost of housing in Israel, it is possible to find apartments for a million shekels or less in most cities, including the most desired city of Jerusalem, as well as some parts of the expensive Gush Dan region.
+Despite the high cost of housing, it is possible to buy an apartment in Israel for a million shekels or less in most cities, including the most desired city of Jerusalem, as well as some parts of the expensive Gush Dan region.
 In Haifa and Be’er Sheva, you can even buy an apartment for three to four hundred thousand shekels.
 Buyitinisrael went to ten cities to see what you could buy for a million shekels or less:

 While Jerusalem is the capital, and one of the most expensive cities in Israel, the range of real estate prices in the city is vast.
 This is largely due to the fact that the eastern part, which moved to Israeli sovereignty only after the Six-Day War in 1967, is considered to be less valuable than the Western section.